Green-Software-Foundation/if-docs/docs/users/how-to-compare-files-with-if-diff.md

           energy: 0.0005
 ```

-This manifest simply sums two components, `cpu/energy` and `network/energy` and assigns the result to `energy` in the outputs array.
+This IMP simply sums two components, `cpu/energy` and `network/energy` and assigns the result to `energy` in the outputs array.
 You receive this file and feel like something's not quite right.
-So you delete the outputs block to create `test-manifest.yml`:
+So you delete the outputs block to create `test-imp.yml`:

 ```yaml
 name: sum